SapotaCorp

 A retail client's flash-sale email was their best-performing campaign of the quarter.
 500,000 customers, 38% open rate, 12% click rate.
 First time they ran it, their website's checkout service crashed.

-Half a million emails landed in inboxes within four minutes.
+Half a million emails landed in inboxes within 4 minutes.
 Fifty thousand customers clicked the link within the next two.
 The checkout service hadn't been sized for that kind of traffic spike.
 Conversion crashed with the checkout.

 The IT team asked for "some way to stop the email from creating these spikes."
 SFMC Send Throttling is exactly that.